Ganba! Fly High

 The series was adapted as a 30-episode anime television series titled Gambalist!
 Shun, produced by Sunrise and broadcast on Yomiuri TV from July 1996 to March 1997.

 In 1998, Ganba!
 Fly High received the 43rd Shogakukan Manga Award for the shōnen category.

 Media

 Manga

-Ganba!
-Fly High is written by Shinji Morisue and illustrated by Hiroyuki Kikuta.
+Written by Shinji Morisue and illustrated by Hiroyuki Kikuta, Ganba!
+Fly High was serialized in Shogakukan's Weekly Shōnen Sunday from June 8, 1994, to October 18, 2000.
 Morisue based the series on his own real-life experiences in winning the gold in horizontal bar in the Los Angeles Olympics in 1984 and wanted to inspire more kids to try gymnastics themselves.
-It was serialized in Shogakukan's Weekly Shōnen Sunday from June 8, 1994, to October 18, 2000.
 Shogakukan collected its chapters into thirty-four tankōbon volumes, released from December 10, 1994, to December 18, 2000.

 Anime

 A 30-episode anime television series adaptation, titled Gambalist!
 Shun (ガンバリスト!駿, Ganbarisuto!
 Shun), was produced by Sunrise and broadcast on Yomiuri TV from July 1, 1996, to March 10, 1997.